tiprankstipranks

 Our foreign operations expose us to risks that may affect our operations.

-AIG provides insurance solutions that help businesses and individuals in approximately 190 countries and jurisdictions protect their assets and manage risks through AIG operations and network partners.
+Through our operations, licenses and authorizations and network partners, we provide insurance solutions that help businesses and individuals in approximately 200 countries and jurisdictions protect their assets and manage risks.
 A substantial portion of our business is conducted outside the United States, and we intend to continue to grow our business in strategic markets.
-Operations outside the United States have in the past been, and may in the future be, affected by elevated climate risks, regional economic downturns, changes in foreign currency exchange rates, political events or upheaval, sanctions policies, nationalization and other restrictive government or regulatory actions, which could also affect our other operations.
-AIG subsidiaries operating in foreign jurisdictions must satisfy local regulatory requirements and it is possible that these local licenses may require AIG Parent to meet certain conditions.
+Operations outside the United States have in the past been, and may in the future be, affected by elevated climate risks, regional economic downturns, changes in foreign currency exchange rates and foreign interest rates, political events or upheaval, sanctions policies, nationalization and other restrictive government or regulatory actions, which could also affect our other operations.
+Our subsidiaries operating in foreign jurisdictions must satisfy local regulatory requirements and it is possible that these local licenses may require AIG Parent to meet certain conditions.
 Licenses issued by foreign authorities to our subsidiaries are subject to modification and revocation.
 Consequently, our insurance subsidiaries could be prevented from conducting future business in some of the jurisdictions where they currently operate.
 Adverse actions from any single country could adversely affect our results of operations, depending on the magnitude of the event and our financial exposure at that time in that country.
-AIG is subject to myriad regulations which govern items such as sanctions, bribery and anti-money laundering, for which failure to comply could expose us to significant penalties.
-The USA Patriot Act of 2011 requires companies to know certain information about their clients and to monitor their transactions for suspicious activities.
+We are subject to myriad regulations which govern items such as sanctions, bribery and anti-money laundering, for which failure to comply could expose us to significant penalties.
+Laws and regulations aimed at preventing money laundering, which in some jurisdictions apply to insurance companies, create obligations to know certain information about clients and take steps to monitor for suspicious activities.
 The Foreign Corrupt Practices Act makes it unlawful for certain classes of persons and entities to make payments to foreign government officials to assist in obtaining or retaining business.
 Also, the Department of the Treasury's Office of Foreign Assets Control administers regulations that restrict or prohibit dealings involving certain organizations, individuals and countries.
 The UK, the EU, Japan and other jurisdictions maintain similar laws and regulations.
-Although we have policies and controls in place that are designed to ensure compliance with these laws, if those controls are ineffective and/or an employee or third party fails to comply with applicable laws and regulations, we could suffer civil and criminal penalties, including disgorgement, and our business and our reputation could be adversely affected.
+Although we have policies and controls in place that are designed to ensure compliance with these laws and regulations, if those controls are ineffective and/or an employee or third party fails to comply with applicable laws and regulations, we could suffer civil and criminal penalties, including disgorgement, and our business and our reputation could be adversely affected.

 Natural and Human Disruptions - Risk 1